Uluwatu Bali: 19 Top Things To Do In Uluwatu

 7. Batu Jaran Hill

 This is a huge cliff near Uluwatu Temple, but there are no crowds and no safety fences to block your view of the waves crashing on the rocks below.
+It’s undoubtedly one of the best things to do near Uluwatu Temple!

 You can see the Uluwatu pagoda in the distance, and we even spotted a few sea turtles in the waves.
 It’s an incredibly photogenic spot that most tourists don’t seem to know about yet.